vxgmichel/gambatte-terminal/README.md

     Number of frames to run before forcing the emulator to stop (doesn't stop by default)

-  - `--speed-factor SPEED_FACTOR, --sf SPEED_FACTOR`
+  - `--speed SPEED, -s SPEED`

-    Speed factor to apply to the emulation (default is 1.0 corresponding to 60 FPS)
+    Control the execution speed (default is 1.0)

   - `--force-gameboy, --fg`